eliseprts/progressive-enhancement/README.md

-# progressive-enhancement
-## Part 0 of the HTML-CSS course
+# THE FIELD | Part 0 of the HTML-CSS course

 * Building a page using HTML and CSS
 * Duration : 3 days